 Protection and certification of athlete eligibility and permission to invite international athletes.

-Enforcement of the rules of the sport in dealing with athletes, and support in cases of dispute.
+Enforcement of the rules of the sport in dealing with athletes, and support of event director in cases of dispute.

 Calendar Promotion in the USATF online calendar, highlighted to distinguish them from non-sanctioned events.

-There is a national fee covering the insurance, and a local fee which varies by association.
+The fee includes a national fee covering the insurance and a local fee remaining in the association.
 The total fee is based on the number of finishers in the event, and needs to be paid up front based on an estimate of the number of finishers.
 Fees will be refunded if numbers are lower, and must be paid up if estimates were low.

 15001 and over:

-IMPORTANT: a late fee is charged for requests received by the National office ten (10) or fewer business days prior to the date needed for guaranteed delivery.
+Therre is generally no fee for certificates of insurance.
+A late fee may be charged for requests received by the National office five (5) or fewer business days prior to the date needed for guaranteed delivery.
 Payment is due with request!
-The late fees are as follows:
+Starting in 2017, there will be late fees charged.